 Meiji Jingu Shrine - Meiji Shrine is a Shinto shrine dedicated to the Emperor Meiji and his wife Empress Shoken.
-The shrine is located in an evergreen forest within in the busy city and consists of 120,000 trees which were donated by people from all over Japan when the shrine was established.
+The shrine is located in an evergreen forest within the busy city and consists of 120,000 trees which were donated by people from all over Japan when the shrine was established.
+Meiji was the 122nd emperor of Japan, but the first in centuries to hold true power, hence the term "Meiji Restoration".
+Under Meiji's rule, Japan underwent a period of rapid modernisation, and became involved in global politics after centuries of isolation.